leg100/otf/docs/quickstart.md

 ```

 !!! note
-    The secret must be 32 characters long.
+    The secret must be a hex-encoded 16-byte array

 You have now successfully installed `otfd` and confirmed you can start `otfd` with minimal configuration.
 Proceed to create your first organization.